Polyconseil/getconf/docs/reference.rst

                           will be loaded.
     :param list config_files: List of ini-style configuration files to use.
-                              Each item may either be the path to a simple file, or to a directory (if the path ends with a '/').
+                              Each item may either be the path to a simple file, or to a directory (if the path ends with a '/') or a glob pattern (which will select all the files matching the pattern according to the rules used by the shell).
                               Each directory path will be replaced by the list of its directly contained files, in alphabetical order, excluding those whose name starts with a '.'.
                               Provided configuration files are read in the order their name was provided,